dmagic1304/roboger-s-neighborhood/README.md

 Test7: "It will replace input elements containing number 3 with 'Won't you be my neighbor?'"
 Code: beepBoop(5);
 Expected Output: outputArray = [0, 1, 2, 'Won't you be my neighbor?', 4, 5]

+Test8: "It will replace input elements containing number 2 with 'Boop!'"
+Code: beepBoop(5);
+Expected Output: outputArray = [0, 1, 'Boop!, 'Won't you be my neighbor?', 4, 5]